c1728p9/DAPLink_old/docs/DEVELOPERS-GUIDE.md

 ## Release
+DAPLink contains scripts to automate most of the steps of building a release.
+In addition to building the release, these scripts also save relevant build information such as git SHA and python tool versions so the same build can be reproduced.
+The recommended steps for creating a release are below.

 * Create a tag with the correct release version and push it to github
 * Clean the repo you will be building from by running 'git clean -xdf' followed by 'git reset --hard'
 * Run the script 'build_release_uvision.bat' to create all builds.